tommysam/swift-LayoutStuff-Lab-swift-intro-000/README.md

 # Frames & Bounds Lab

-> Need To Find A Great Quote To Put Here
+“Wonder.
+Go on and wonder.”  ― William Faulkner, The Sound and the Fury

-## Learning Objectives
+## Overview

-* Complete this lab
+In this lab, you'll create an app where you'll work with frames and bounds in iOS.

 ## Instructions

-In this lab, you'll be creating an app that will allow you to investigate how frames and bounds work in iOS, and experiment with them.
+In this lab, you'll investigate how frames and bounds work in iOS, and experiment with them.
 When you're done, your app will look like this:

 ![Frames & Bounds UI](https://s3.amazonaws.com/learn-verified/ios-frames-bounds.png)